optimizely/Optimizely-iOS-SDK/Documentation/QuickStart-Guide/doc.markdown

 - Optimizely will assign randomly generated `optimizelyIDs` to each UIView prototype in your app; an example might be "MainView-w389gjw" using the OptimizelyPrepareNibs.py script.
 - Each UIView will become available in the Optimizely Mobile Editor on [optimizely.com](www.optimizely.com).
-- **Important**: When you make changes to a UIView or child object in the Optimizely Mobile Editor, those changes will affect all instances of the that object prototype.
-Selecting a UIImage object in an infinite-scroll list will appear to modify the most recently created object (usually on the bottom), but will affect all instances of that object once the experiment is running live. *Please use the Preview functionality to verify this behavior before running your experiment.*
+- **Important**: Each instance of a UITableViewCell in a UITableView will have the same changes applied to it. *Please use the Preview functionality to verify this behavior before running your experiment.*

 If you are creating views programmatically, you must set the `optimizelyId` manually: